2015 Bahrain GP2 Series round: Feature race

 The first race began at 13:10 Arabia Standard Time (UTC+3) on 18 April.
 The weather at the start of the race was sunny and hot with an air temperature of 30 C and a track temperature of 49 C with winds making the track dusty.
 When the race started, Vandoorne maintained his pole position advantage heading into the first corner.
 His teammate Matsushita made a slow start, and his anti-stall system activated, allowing several cars to get ahead of him before he got up to speed.
 Nato moved from seventh to third while Lynn inherited second position.
 Sørensen's car was damaged while hold off an overtake by de Jong.
 Rossi overtook his teammate King for seventh place on the same lap and started to close up to Pic and Gasly.
 Sørensen drove into the pit lane to retire because of the damage sustained from de Jong's pass.

 Alexander Rossi (pictured in 2013) finished in third place.

 Marciello used DRS on the fourth lap to close to Nato into the first turn while battling him for fourth place.
 As the two drivers battled through turn four, Pic passed them.
 Nato changed his line by braking for turn seven, and Marciello made an aggressive pass, causing both drivers to make contact with Pic, sending him spinning backwards.
 Gasly arrived at the apex of the turn and was collected by Pic who drove into Marciello.
-Pic, Gasly and Marciello retired immediately and the safety car was deployed.
+Pic, Gasly and Marciello retired immediately and the safety car was deployed on lap five.
 Drivers who had started on the soft-compound tyres elected to change to the medium compound tyres during their mandatory pit stops, which meant they rejoined the race outside of the top ten.
 These drivers had to hope that the medium compound tyres would last until the end of the race while pushing hard.
+A majority of drivers who began on the medium compound tyres remained on the circuit.
 Marciello entered the pit lane to retire.
 King was forced to wait behind Rossi during the pit stop phase and fell to 17th.